What to see in Malta: 20 things not to miss

 11. The three Cities: Vittoriosa, Cospicua and L-isla

-The three cities are 3 tongues of land that develop in front of Valletta and host 3 small towns that are real jewels: Birgu (Vittoriosa), Bormla (Cospicua) and Senglea (L-isla) is their name in Maltese.
-They are three small jewels worth seeing, my advice is to spend half a day in Valletta, take the boat for just over a euro and get to the first of these towns by sea and continue the visit on foot.
-Apart from the ups and downs, you will be greeted by colourful doors, narrow streets and alleys typical of this island and many panoramic viewpoints from which you can photograph the port of Valletta and the sea of an incredible blue.
+The three cities are three tongues of land that stretch out in front of Valletta and are home to three small towns that are real gems: Birgu (Vittoriosa), Bormla (Cospicua) and Senglea (L-isla) is their name in Maltese.
+These are three little gems worth seeing, my advice is to spend half a day in Valletta, take the boat for just over a euro and arrive by sea at the first of these towns and continue the visit on foot.
+Apart from the ups and downs, you will be greeted by colourful doors, narrow streets and alleyways typical of this island, and many vantage points from which you can photograph the Valletta harbour and the impossibly blue sea.

 Senglea (L-isla) - La Guardiola Gardens